 And this equates to a huge amount of revenue coming from adverts.
 Peter and the team calculate that over £1 billion worth of digital ad money annually that’s going to pirate websites and apps.

 Currently, around 80% of pirate sites are using programmatic advertising too, which poses a problem as that tech can be easily manipulated by the site operators.
 With White Bullet’s tech, across any of the buying and data management platforms, websites that pose a risk get flagged which places a stop on any adverts going there.

 ‘Many of them are waking up to the idea that actually safety is a bit more granular.
 They’ve got the issue of brand suitability.’

-Advertisers are now taking into consideration sites which they might deem to be “brand safe” but is it the best place to advertise the product or business.
+Advertisers are now taking into consideration sites that they might deem to be “brand safe” but is it the best place to advertise the product or business?
 This has led to an interesting trend with brands wanting to now know if they are placed on pirate sites so as not to support criminal activity and of course, protect their brand.

 We’ve only just touched on some of the content of that came out of Peter and Ed’s discussion on our latest episode of the Life in Digital Podcast.
 To listen to the episode in full, click the play button in the link below.

 For more information on White Bullet and the work they do to detect the websites and apps actively engaged in IP crime and block the advertising that funds them, make sure you visit their website: https://www.white-bullet.com/